 To use reversals or not?
 That is one of the most commonly discussed choices in tarot.
 I suspect it’s more relevant to predictive readings than introspective, but as a seeker drawn more to the shadowy aspects of the cards, I was spurred by the descriptions in Paul Quinn’s Tarot for Life which separated the reversed and shadow meanings.
 As I explored them, I realized that while his reversed meanings were often the opposite of the upright, his shadow meanings were often the exaggerated aspects (as our shadows are so often expressed).
-Over the years of integrating theories and practices, this naturally merged with my tendency to look to the more therapeutic aspects of the cards, as what fears and shame holds us back from pursuing our dreams, and the spectrum just made sense.
+Over the years of integrating theories and practices, this naturally merged with my tendency to look to the more therapeutic aspects of the cards, as what fear and shame holds us back from pursuing our dreams (or exaggerates our pursuit), and the spectrum just made sense.

 We are living in a time when spectrums are, thankfully, gaining a wider acceptance in understanding the topics that we as humans love to polarize.
 The gender binary is slowly coming to be recognized as a spectrum of gender fluidity.
 Neurotypical and neurodivergent expressions are now more commonly referred to as “the spectrum.”
 As artists, we’re trained from a young age to see color in spectrums — not just in the hues of individual colors, but across the whole wheel.
 Green is simply a point on the spectrum between yellow and blue.